saucepoint/anvil-instancing/README.md

 * To minimize memory and disk consumption, anvil instances should be restarted or reset occasionally.
 This means the chain's state should be considered *emphemeral*

+    * **State persistence is available**, however performance degradation and trade offs have not been fully measured yet.
+Please see [Persistence](python/README.md#persistence) for information, configuration, and setup

 ---

 # Configuration